KubeRocketCI/docs/docs/developer-guide/annotations-and-labels.md

 # Annotations and Labels

-EPAM Delivery Platform uses labels to interact with various resources in a Kubernetes cluster.
+KubeRocketCI uses labels to interact with various resources in a Kubernetes cluster.
 This guide details the resources, annotations, and labels used by the platform to streamline operations, enhance monitoring, and enforce governance.

 ## Labels

-The table below contains all the labels used in EDP:
+The table below contains all the labels used in KubeRocketCI:

 | Label Key                           | Target Resources     | Possible Values                                                         | Description                                                               |
 |:------------------------------------|:---------------------|:------------------------------------------------------------------------|:--------------------------------------------------------------------------|